-Professor Zuckerman works on topics related to psychology of religion, social cognition, nonverbal behavior, and data analysis.
+Professor Zuckerman works on topics related to psychology of religion and social cognition.
 However, he is open to interesting ideas and potential work in just about any domain of psychological research.

 Regarding the psychology of religion, Professor Zuckerman focuses on the concept of religion as an exchange system in which humans do their religious duties and, in return, God "provides and befriends".
 This concept has various implications for both inter- and intra-individual variations in religiosity that can be investigated empirically.

-In the realm of social cognition, Professor Zuckerman works on questions related to models of dual-processing (the analytic-intuitive distinction).
-At present, the topic related to data analysis concerns potential flaws of current statistical procedures that are employed to test the effects of self-enhancement.
+In the realm of social cognition, Professor Zuckerman works on questions related to models of dual-processing (the analytic-intuitive distinction) and biases affecting judgements under conditions of uncertainity.

 Courses Offered (subject to change)

 - PSY 549: Psychology of Dual Processing

 - Zuckerman, M, *Li, C., & Hall, J. A. (in press).
 The negative intelligence-religiosity relation: New and confirming evidence.
 Personality and Social Psychology Bulletin.